Black Folks Purple Sweet Potato Pie Recipe

 - 1 cup light brown sugar

-- 5 tablespoons butter unsalted butter, melted (or vegan butter)
+- 5 tablespoons butter unsalted, melted (or vegan butter)

 - 2 tablespoons vanilla extract